 Tell your healthcare provider if you have any side effect that bothers you or that does not go away.

 These are not all of the possible side effects with FASLODEX.
 For more information, ask your healthcare provider or pharmacist.

 Call your healthcare provider for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
-This leaflet summarizes the most important information about FASLODEX.
+Do not use FASLODEX for a condition for which it was not prescribed.
+Do not give FASLODEX to other people, even if they have the same symptoms you have.
+It may harm them.
 If you would like more information, talk with your healthcare provider.
 You can ask your pharmacist or healthcare provider for information about FASLODEX that is written for health professionals.

 What are the ingredients in FASLODEX?

 Active ingredient: fulvestrant.